Paige Guarino Reads “Philomath”

 Paige read Devon Walker-Figueroa’s “Philomath” on November 10, as part of an NER Out Loud event at Middlebury College.
-“Philomath” was originally published in NER Vol. 38, No. 1 (2017).
+“Philomath” was originally published in NER Vol. 38, No. 1 (2017) and is available to read online here.

 Paige Guarino ’18.5 is a senior Feb Psychology major, and she feels privileged to share Devon Walker-Figueroa’s “Philomath” with you.
 Paige has a long history of performing at Middlebury, particularly through her involvement in both the College Choir and Collegium, as well as student run plays and musicals.
 She also channels her love of speech and expression into her work as an Oratory Now coach.
 When not performing, Paige can be found singing loudly in the practice rooms, staring longingly out the windows of BiHall, or listening to the Hamilton soundtrack while she crams for exams.